 1) The incoming Trailman will download the BSA Transfer module (identified below) and enter all of his BSA achievements including earned rank advancement requirements, ranks, merit badges, Totin’ Chip, Firem’n Chit, service hours, religious awards, nights of camping, etc.

 2) The transfer module will generate a printout that will list:

 - The corresponding Trail Life USA achievements for which credit will be given

 - The documentation required to substantiate the BSA achievements

-3) The boy can then go to the Trail Life USA Troop leader that handles advancement tracking for the Troop, who will populate the boy's advancement record under Trail Life USA.
+3) The boy can then go to the Trail Life USA Troop leader that handles advancement tracking for the Troop, who will populate the boy's advancement record in Trail Life Connect.

 What are some tips for making the process smoother?